-- 1. TEXT BOOK OF ENVIRONMENTAL Science and Technology by M.Anji Reddy 2007 - 2.
-Principles of Environmental Science and Engineering by P.Venugopal Rao. - 3.
-Introduction to Environmental Studies by K.Mukkanti - 4.
-Text book of Environmental studies by Kaushik & Anubha kaushik
+- 1. TEXT BOOK OF ENVIRONMENTAL, Science and Technology by M.Anji Reddy 2007. - 2.
+Principles of Environmental Science and Engineering by P. Venugopal Rao. - 3.
+Introduction to Environmental Studies by K.Mukkanti. - 4.
+Text book of Environmental studies by Kaushik and Anubha kaushik.

-- 1. Tata McGraw-Hill: Introduction to Environmental Studies by Benny Joseph - 2.
+- 1. Tata McgrawHill: Introduction to Environmental Studies by Benny Joseph. - 2.
 Environmental Studies by Erach Bharucha 2005, University Grants Commission, University Press.

-- 1. Identify the importance of natural resources and use them efficiently. - 2. support and conserve the biodiversity. - 3.
-Apply environmental plan in developing any sort of environmental projects - 4. solve the sources and risks caused by pollution. - 5. apply the environmental legislation in every walk of life and importance of sustainability
+- 1.learn the importance of natural resources and use them efficiently. - 2.identify how to protect and conserve the biodiversity. - 3.use environmental plan in developing any sort of environmental projects. - 4.apply the environmental legislation in every walk of life. - 5.explain importance of the natural resources for their future generations in a sustainable manner.